-India mourns the sudden demise of Assamese singer Zubeen Garg
+Assamese singer Zubeen Garg's death leaves Northeast in mourning

 A Multifaceted Musical Legacy

-Born in 1972 in Jorhat, Assam, as Zubeen Borthakur, Garg gained widespread fame in the 1990s with his soulful voice in Assamese cinema and folk music.
+Born in 1972 in Meghalaya’s Tura, as Zubeen Borthakur, Garg gained widespread fame in the 1990s with his soulful voice in Assamese cinema and folk music.

 He broke into Bollywood with the chart-topping “Ya Ali” from Gangster (2006), and went on to lend his voice to Hindi films such as Fiza (“Tera Saaya”), Kaante (“Dil Gir Gaya”), Big Brother (“Jag Lal Lal”), I See You (“Subah Subah”), Manorama Six Feet Under (“Wo Bheege Pal”), Tumhari Sulu (“Fake I Love You”), and Dhadak.